ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 {: #fig-rats-key-negotiation-integration-enterprise-kms title="Enterprise KMS Key Distribution Integrated with Remote Attestation Passport Model Interaction"}

 By including the Attester's identity (raw public key or certificate) in the messages throughout the remote attestation process and having the Attester (using its attestation evidence signing key) and Verifier (using its attestation result signing key) endorse and sign it, a key binding mechanism between the attester's attestation result and its identity is implemented.
 Subsequently, the enterprise KMS can use the identity's public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating the risk of diversion attacks.
 During key rotation, the enterprise KMS can proactively trigger this process to update and rotate of the new and old keys.
+Overall, the above approach integrates end-to-end key distribution correctly into the remote attestation process, achieving automation of key distribution and higher security guarantees based on the security of attester endpoint.

 # Remote Attestation Protocol and Message Extensions